Microsoft Dynamics 365 Business Central

 Microsoft Dynamics 365 headlines

-Microsoft Dynamics 365 is a new direction for Microsoft’s business systems, and it has the potential to create an entirely new category within business systems.
+Microsoft Dynamics 365 Business Central is a new direction for Microsoft’s business systems, and it has the potential to create an entirely new category within business systems.

 In the past, several ERP solutions had a built-in CRM module, but without much success; the CRM solutions instead found success as independent solutions to be integrated into ERP.